 Consider this insightful change at NIMH.
 It will improve the way we use neuroscience data, and will put brain and body, biomedical science into the process of fresh diagnostic and treatment initiatives.
 We at CorePsych applaud the growing number of national thought leaders who now weigh in on these necessary changes with improved insights.

 Old markers take the uninformed down old trails.
 If we can measure quarks in Italian caves 4 miles underground from stars long dead, we will be able to get past appearances in the office.
-Many are using these new biomedical tools, it’s surprising how these helpful data sources remain controversial.
+Many are using these new biomedical tools, it's surprising how these helpful data sources remain so controversial.